 What Are Essential Oils?

 Essential oils are naturally occurring, aromatic compounds found in bark, flowers, roots, seeds and in other parts of plants.
-Essential oils are key for plants to pollinate and assist plants in protecting against environmental threats.
-They are used by people for physical and emotional well-being either aromatically, topically or internally.
+Essential oils are key for plants to pollinate and assist plants in protecting against environmental threat.
+They are used by people (from places like healingsolutions.com) for physical and emotional well-being either aromatically, topically or internally.
 When using essential oils, it’s important to use a pure, high-grade form.
 If you want to buy some oils, check out Rouh Essentials Essentials oils.
 For instance, if you pick up a bottle of lemon essential oil and it states it cannot be consumed, well, it’s not a pure essential oil.
 Why do I know this?
 Because you can eat a lemon and you can consume the essential oil extracted from it.
 Learn more about essential oils and their uses at Essential Oils Education.

 What Are Essential Oils Blends?